Terrain cartography: Plan oblique relief

 Web version of Patterson's Physical Map of the Coterminous United States featuring plan oblique relief.
 Note the appearance of the Rocky Mountains in the full-size version.

 More recently, Tom Patterson developed a computer-generated technique for mapping terrain inspired by Raisz's work, called plan oblique relief.
 This tool starts with a shaded relief image, then shifts pixels northward proportional to their elevation.
 The effect is to make mountains "stand up" and "lay over" features to the north, in the same fashion as hill profiles.
 Some viewers are able to see the effect more easily than others.

 Hachures

 Dufour map of Bern (1907); this is a shaded hachure map.

-Hachures, first standardized by the Austrian topographer Johann Georg Lehmann in 1799, are a form of shading using lines.
+Hachures, first standardized by the German topographer Johann Georg Lehmann in 1799, are a form of shading using lines.
 They show the orientation of slope, and by their thickness and overall density they provide a general sense of steepness.
 Being non-numeric, they are less useful to a scientific survey than contours, but can successfully communicate quite specific shapes of terrain.
 They are especially effective at showing relatively low relief, such as rolling hills.
 It was a standard on topographic maps of Germany well into the 20th Century.

 There have been multiple attempts to recreate this technique using digital GIS data, with mixed results.